Skip to content

 • Perpetual or irrevocable licenses to your image

-• Claims they need to “manage” your accounts by taking control of them
+• Language claiming they need to “manage” your accounts by taking control of them

-What’s appropriate: An agency may need promotional rights to use your images in marketing.
-But ownership of your content and control of your accounts should always remain with you.
+What’s appropriate: An agency may need promotional rights to use your images in their marketing.
+Ownership of your content and control of your accounts stays with you.
+Always.

-Red Flag #10: Pushing You Past Your Boundaries
+Red Flag 10: Pushing Past Your Stated Boundaries

-“You’d make so much more if you were willing to do this type of work.”
-“The most successful models are open-minded.”
-“Your subscribers want this — you should give them what they want.”
+“You’d earn so much more if you were open to this type of work.”
+“The most successful models are flexible.”
+“Your audience wants this from you.”

-Your content and work boundaries are yours.
-Period.
-A professional agency builds strategy within your limits, not strategies designed to erode them.
+Your content and work limits are yours.
+A professional agency builds strategy within those limits — not strategies designed to gradually move them.

-If an agency suggests — during the sales process — that you’d need to expand your comfort zone to succeed with them, imagine the pressure once you’ve signed a contract and they have financial incentive to push you further.
+If an agency suggests — during the process of trying to sign you — that you’d need to “expand your comfort zone” to succeed with them, the question is: what do they do after you’ve signed a contract and they have financial incentive to push further?

-This isn’t just a business red flag; it’s a personal safety concern.
-Protect your boundaries fiercely.
+This isn’t just a business red flag.
+It’s a personal safety concern.
+Any professional agency worth working with respects your stated limits without commentary.

-Long lock-in periods with no reasonable exit options exist for one reason: the agency knows that once models see the actual service, many will want to leave.
-Instead of improving their service, they make it contractually impossible to walk away.
+Long lock-in periods with no reasonable exit options exist for one reason: the agency knows that once models experience the actual service, many will want to leave.
+Rather than improving the service, they make it contractually impossible to walk away.

 Warning signs: